 I worked as an elementary school counselor for 7 years and as an elementary teacher for 5.
 In addition to counseling, I am also a Certified Dog Trainer and teach for the Animal Behavior College where I graduated with honors.
 In my free time, I volunteer at the Weatherford Parker County Animal Shelter working with dogs (and cats).
 I live in Springtown with my husband and a menagerie of pets.
 I enjoy baking, reading, riding horses, hiking, and game nights with family.

 President Board of Governors

 As a lifelong resident of Parker County, Dedra Vick is involved in many local community organizations.
 She and her husband Charley sold their convenience store in 2007, after 25 years in business.
 Dedra started working at the Parker County Sheriff’s office in 2010, and continued staying involved with her community.
-Dedra is a records clerk for the Parker County Sheriff’s office and sees the need first hand for the Children’s Advocacy Center of Parker County.
+Dedra is a records clerk for the Parker County Sheriff’s office and sees first hand the need for the Children’s Advocacy Center of Parker County.
 As the president of the board, Dedra has a desire and passion to make sure that this advocacy center is the best one around.
-Dedra and her husband and Charley have a son Nathan, a daughter-in-law Ashley, and a beautiful grandson Hoyt.
+Dedra and her husband and Charley have a son Nathan, a daughter-in-law Ashley, and two beautiful grandsons Hoyt and Hudson.

 Vice President Board of Governors

 Michael Baldwin was born and raised in Central Illinois.
 He spent four years in the Marine Corps, and has worked in emergency medical services, both as ambulance attendant and technician in trauma center.
 Michael was a police officer in Illinois from 1983-1986 before moving to Texas and joining the Fort Worth Police Department.
 After nearly thirty-one years at FWPD, Michael accepted the opportunity to become police chief at Hudson Oaks.
 Michael is married and has two grown children and has been a resident of Parker County for over thirty years.